Tai Po Market: Veggies and Rebellion

 Flagstaff Hill is no longer called by that name but the police station that was built there after hostilities ceased still stands.
 It was the police headquarters for the whole new territories until 1949.
 After that, it served different divisions until it was finally closed down in 1987.

 These days it is known as The Green Hub and is run by Kadoorie Farm.
 The buildings house an interesting museum.
 There are three structures; the main building, canteen block and staff quarters.
 Visitors can explore the cells and the armoury and get an idea of everyday police life in the early twentieth century.

-The police canteen is now called Eat Well Cafe and offers a range of very tasty dishes and drinks at lunchtimes.
-The hub holds workshops for adults and children on sustainable living and cookery classes including day-classes and residential courses.
+The police canteen is now called Eat Well Cafe and offers a range of very tasty dishes and drinks at lunchtime.
+The hub holds workshops for adults and children on sustainable living and cookery classes including day classes and residential courses.
 The complex also hosts a small farmers market in the mornings.